Definition: Research Question

 The research question: Where it belongs

 In your introduction, you should briefly introduce the topic and its relevance.
 Right after this, you have to pose your research question and highlight how it is part of a larger topic (cf. Oertner, St. John, & Thelen 2014: 31).
-You can split up the research question into sub research questions, which should reflect in the structure of your paper.
+You can split the research question into sub research questions, which should reflect in the structure of your paper.
 This means you are answering a bigger research question successively (cf. Karmasin & Ribing 2014: 24; Esselborn-Krumbiegel 2002: 64).

 After all, longer papers like a master’s thesis do not consist of one big chapter only.
-Rather, several chapters building up on each other are needed to adequately answer the research question (state of research, methods, empirical data collection, data analysis, etc.).
-Don’t forget do answer the research question in your thesis statement.
+Rather, several chapters building on each other are needed to adequately answer the research question (state of research, methods, empirical data collection, data analysis, etc.).
+Don’t forget to answer the research question in your thesis statement.

-- The research question is central to every bachelor’s thesis and master’s thesis.
+- The research question is central to every bachelor’s and master’s thesis.
 It determines the content, the structure, and the aim of an academic paper — i.e., finding an answer to the research question.